Saving on Food Costs: Meal Planning and Food Budgeting Tips

 Understanding the Price Tag Can Help You Save on Food Costs

 There’s more to the price tag at the grocery store than the retail price.
-The tags printed on the shelf below the item you’re buying not only let you know what you’ll spend to purchase one of those items, but they also give you an idea of how the price of a particular brand or product compares to similar foods.
+The tags printed on the shelf below the item you’re buying not only let you know what you’ll spend to purchase one of those items, but they also give you an idea of how the price of a particular brand or product compares to similar foods and can help as you’re sticking to your budget for food.

 Each tag has the retail price or the sale price printed on it.
 The tags also have the unit price printed, which is how much an item costs per ounce, pound or another unit of measure.